milindparikh/mdm-gen/README.md

 mdm-gen is the result of years of frustration in not being able to experience data in the user context.

 Every user has a different story.

       Why shoud the variety of data be a limiting factor (minus doing a six month POC)?

       Why should that variety not be realistic ?

         For example,

           If the random zipcode (94086) is randonly chosen, why should the state not be automatically be California?

 	  If I choose a state of California, why shouldnt all the zipcodes randomly generated under that state be in California?

           Why, when I create a stream of events, should those events be not directly relatable to the Master Data?

       Why shouldn't that variety be extensible ?

 	  Why can I not provide a simple cut-n-paste functionality that would enable thousands of users experience their data their way?

-        Even if I cannot imagine all the variety of data being generated, why shouldn't the plumbing be provided so that to extend the porcelin to account for that variety?
+          Even if I cannot imagine all the variety of data being generated,

+          Why shouldn't the plumbing be provided so that to extend the porcelin to account for that variety?
 ...

 If this is remotely interesting, read on...